compose-spec/compose-spec/spec.md

 ### privileged

-`privileged` configure service container to run with elevated privileged.
+`privileged` configure service container to run with elevated privileges.
 Support and actual impacts are platform-specific.

 ### read_only